Snuneymuxw First Nation: History

 The site of the former Moby Dick Hotel, 1000 Stewart Ave, Nanaimo, was the location of a Snuneymuxw village of historical importance to the First Nation.
 It is situated at the narrowest point of Newcastle Channel, separating Newcastle Island from Nanaimo.

 Former Snuneymuxw Chief White had plans to construct modest facilities on Newcastle Island to deliver new kinds of programming on Coast Salish culture, Newcastle Island's coal mining history, the CPR history, and the canneries history as part of a heritage tourist destination.
 Snuneymuxw First Nation will be collaborating with Waterfront Holdings Ltd. on current and future waterfront development on Stewart Avenue.
 The First Nation operates Newcastle Island Marine Provincial Park.

 Nanaimo Indian Hospital

 The Nanaimo Indian Hospital served Indian patients and was operated by the federal government of Canada on Snuneymuxw territory from 1946 to 1967.
 The system of state-run Indian hospitals was deeply intertwined with the institution of residential schools.
 Like the schools, the hospital system has been documented for having a history of physical and sexual abuse of Indigenous people.

-In the summer of 2021, hundreds of unmarked graves were identified at the Kamloops Indian Residential School.
+In the summer of 2021, hundreds of potential unmarked graves were identified at the Kamloops Indian Residential School.
 Other First Nations began to undertake their own surveys of sites of local Indian schools.